Security-Onion-Solutions/securityonion-resources/detections-ai/README.md

-This directory contains the AI-generated summaries for Suricata, YARA, and Sigma detections.
+test This directory contains the AI-generated summaries for Suricata, YARA, and Sigma detections.